Jopepka/NewsPortal/README.md

 # NewsPortal
-The site can be viewed by clicking on the link: https://news-portal-xuch.vercel.app/ It is a news site that provides news in certain categories
+The site can be viewed by clicking on the link: https://news-portal-xuch.vercel.app/

+On the site you can find out the latest news in several categories and go to the site where the news was published.

 The site API is used to get articles [https://newscatcherapi.com/](https://gnews.io/)

 ## Stack:
 1. React